thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 For instance, let us say we want to change the signature of a method.
 But, that method is used at 42 places in our codebase.
 Changing that signature together with all consumers in one go can take fairly long.
 During that time our application is broken.
 It is ripped apart.
 It does not work anymore.
 We cannot release the application into production at any time anymore.

 To avoid breaking the build, many teams tend to use the classic approach with *Branch by Version Control*, i.e. create a branch in version control.
 However, this approach introduces the problem of hiding the change from the rest of the team.
 The change only becomes visible the minute the branch gets merged back into [*Mainline*](#mainline) when the refactoring is finished.
 During that time, team members may have continued to add additional consumers for the old method signature.
 At merge time, this may create the necessary merge conflicts and rework.
 Performing that refactoring then becomes an especially time-consuming and hugely unpredictable activity.
 In addition, at merge time, it may also halt the delivery of all ongoing new functionality.
 Because everyone in the team needs to integrate that change that was not known before into all ongoing work.
-All of this will again increase the lead time for the refactoring, reduce the throughput and slow down the time to market.
+All of this will again increase the lead time for the refactoring, reduce the [Throughput](#throughput) and slow down the time to market.

 Instead of using Branch by Version Control, we should adopt [*Expand-Contract*](https://martinfowler.com/bliki/ParallelChange.html).